 For the sake of this guide, we’re focusing on World Nomads vs SafetyWing; two nomad travel health insurances brands that have flexible coverage wherever you might wind up, and they both allow you to change, update, or renew your policy online while you’re still on the road.

 Editorial Purposes Only

-By reading this nomad travel insurance guide you agree to our site policies –in particular, the disclaimer that says something along the lines of Hobo with a Laptop and it’s authors not being liable for any misinformation, outdated information, or harm of any kind that comes to you as a result of reading it.
+By reading this guide you agree to our site policies –in particular, the disclaimer that says something along the lines of Hobo with a Laptop and it’s authors not being liable for any misinformation, outdated information, or harm of any kind that comes to you as a result of reading it.

-I’ve written this travel insurance comparison to the best of my knowledge and understanding as a nomad of 7+ years, but mistakes or changes to insurance policy terms can happen.
-Use the information within these travel insurance reviews at your own risk and discretion, it is provided for editorial purposes only.
+I’ve written this comparison to the best of my knowledge and understanding as a digital nomad of 7+ years, but mistakes or changes to insurance policy terms can happen.
+Use the information within these honest travel insurance reviews at your own risk and discretion, it is provided for editorial purposes only.